rdpoor/mu/README.md

 * Extend src/Makefile to assure that stk library is up to date.

 ## changelog

+* 2014-04-29: Rename ValidatorStream=>MapStream, includes Player
+argument so user-supplied function can stop playback (for example).
+Needed to lose the const declaration on Player.
+TODO: understand const arg for member functions.

 * 2014-04-29: step() now passes a frame counter (of type Tick) rather than a time (type MuTime).
 This permits sample-accurate calculations.